BNLIF/drop/README.md

 ```bash
 git branch <new-branch>
 ```
-I recommend including your initials to the new branch new, such as `xx-fix_blah_blah`.
+I recommend including your initials to the new branch name, such as `xx-fix_blah_blah`.

 2. Switch to the new local branch you created:
 ```bash